Human Rights Risks and Major Issues

 Forced Labor

 Wistron's Human Rights Policy prohibits any form of forced labor, including human trafficking, coercion, slavery, and other forms of non-voluntary labor.
 Employees' contracts are established and signed in accordance with local regulations.
 Employees have the right to terminate the labor contracts and are not bound by any other arrangements that restrict the employment relationship between employees and Wistron such as withholding of deposits or identification certificates.
-There were no cases of forced labor in any of Wistron's business operations in 2021.
+No forced labor has occurred in any of Wistron's operating locations in 2023 through the implementation of various human rights management measures.

 Freedom of Association

-Wistron's Human Rights Policy respects employees' freedom of association and we are committed to providing channels and environments suitable for free expression of opinions.
-The rate of employees with union membership is 49.4% in global operations.
-Employees can ask the union or the Employee Relationship Promotion Committee in global operations to help express opinions in meetings and ensure that the opinions of general employees can be heard and responded by the Company.
+Wistron's Human Rights Policy respects the employees' freedom of association and we are committed to providing channels and environments suitable for the free expression of opinions.
+Employees can ask the union or the Employee Relationship Promotion Committee in global locations of operation to help express opinions in meetings and ensure that the opinions of general employees can be heard and responded by the Company.
+In 2023, the proportion of union employees at all Wistron sites around the world was 51.53%.

 Non-Discrimination